gmartinod/birth-vs-moon/README.md

 ## Development

 ### Smoothing data
 It happen that the data is quite noisy, showing regular drops and masking the year-wise evolution.
-This phenomenon can be explain (see fig 1) by the organisationnal changes in the hospitals during week-ends and public holidays, as shorten staff for induced labors.
+This phenomenon can be explain (see fig 2) by the organisationnal changes in the hospitals during week-ends and public holidays, as shorten staff for induced labors.

-To try to get pass these drops, we apply a 1D gaussian filter (or Moving Average) on our data.
-To show consistency over the years, fig 2 plot the tendancy of smoothed data over 4 years (excluding lead years).
+To try to get pass these drops, we apply a rolling mean filter (size = 7 days) on our data.
+To show consistency over the years, fig 3 plot the tendancy of smoothen data over 10 years.
 The number of births keep evolving in the same proportions.

-TODO : Evaluate correlation between years

 ### Add the full moon parameter in the loop
 Considering the impact of the full moon period on childbirth, we want to get a visual idea of it.
-Fig 3 shows every period of full moon on the plot of 2019 data.
+Fig 5 shows every period of full moon on the plot of 2019 data.
 I enlarged the line to consider the fullmoon period as 3 consecutif days

+### Statistical analysis
+To compare the the two periods, we split our data in 2 sub-dataframes : the full moon period (n=36), and the rest of the year (n=329).
+To avoid the bias introduced by the week-ends and public holydays, we work on averaged data by rolling mean on 7 days.
+Our analysis contains different steps :
+- comparing means (with confidence interval) and standard deviation
+- showing boxplot and repartition of the data
+- running random permutation and computin p-values

+Is the number of childbirth significantly higher on full moon periods ?
+It is time to discover the conclusion...